Philadelphia Phillies vs Houston Astros Odds, Spread, and Totals

 Phillies vs Astros Betting Trends

-- The under is 14-7 when Houston plays a National League opponent.
+- The UNDER is 16-7 when Houston plays a National League opponent.

 Phillies vs Astros Injury Reports